The WWF is run at a local level by the following offices...

 Nature is in crisis and climate change is the greatest challenge humanity has ever faced.
-Tackling it involves every single one of us and governments and businesses need to commit to more ambitious action in order to limit global warming to 1.5°C above pre-industrial levels.
+Tackling it involves every single one of us, and governments and businesses need to commit to more ambitious action to limit global warming to 1.5°C above pre-industrial levels.

 OLD TREES – NEW IDEAS

-But our forests are in a crisis.
+Our forests are in a crisis.
 According to the UN, 88,000 sq. km of natural forest is lost every year – equivalent to the size of London every week.
-And only 17 percent of the remaining valuable forest is being protected.
+And only 17 per cent of the remaining valuable forest is being protected.

 Natural Forest Regeneration and Protection, Uganda